 When: June 17th, 2015

-|I promise I’m house trained, haha….|
+|I promise I’m house-trained, haha….|

-I lived in A Coruña at the time so I had to take the train and then the airport bus before I could arrive to the airport itself.
-All the way to the airport in Santiago on the bus, I had an urge to go to the bathroom.
+I lived in A Coruña at the time so I had to take the train and then the airport bus before I could arrive at the airport itself.
+All the way to the airport in Santiago on the bus, I had the urge to go to the bathroom.
 I used the bathroom before I boarded my flight and well…see the above picture for more details.
 Long story short, I really needed to go and ended up missing the mark so to speak in the process, haha.
 And then I went and boarded a flight for an hour and a half to Madrid, the capital city of the country and a booming metropolis full of people, especially trendy and stylish young people.

 |Hey, at least I finally found this legendary spot and realized what it was finally!|

-And what’s even worse is that while walking around Madrid in 100F+ weather for a few days, I managed to simultaneously get both a sunburn and a heat rash on my feet due to all the walking and sweating were doing.
+And what’s even worse is that while walking around Madrid in 100ºF+ weather for a few days, I managed to simultaneously get both a sunburn and a heat rash on my feet due to all the walking and sweating were doing.
 (And I didn’t think to put sunscreen on my feet…go figure on that one!)
 Of all the times I had been to Madrid or only passed through via the airport, this time may have been one of my most memorable visits ever.

 What was your most embarrassing moment while traveling or simply living life in 2015?
 Can you relate to any of the incidents that happened to me last year?
 Share your stories below in the comments!